landru27/drop-sort/README.md

 ### Compiling

 When you are done making your changes to the file, save and [validate the syntax](https://jsonlint.com/) (JSON can be picky).
 Then you will have to "compile" the config file into actual data pack function code.
-This is done by running a special `generate.js` script that also lives in the `source` directory.
+This is done by running a special `generate.js` script that also lives in the `src` directory.
 You will need [Node.js](https://nodejs.org/) installed on your machine to run this script.
-Once installed, open a command prompt, change into the `source` directory and type this:
+Once installed, open a command prompt, change into the `src` directory and type this:

 ```
 node generate.js